PatchMaster’s U.S. Expansion Now Includes Charleston, S.C.

 Veteran PatchMaster franchisee opens second location, expanding specialty drywall services to Charleston, SC.

 Mitch is a great example of a determined franchise owner who continually seeks to serve his community.
-We cannot wait to see him continue to grow and expand in his territory.”CHARLESTON, SC, UNITED STATES, September 6, 2022 /EINPresswire.com/ -- PatchMaster — a specialty drywall repair company — continues its expansion in South Carolina with the opening of owner Mitch Baker's third franchise location.
+We cannot wait to see him continue to grow and expand in his territory.”CHARLESTON, SC, UNITED STATES, September 7, 2022 /EINPresswire.com/ -- PatchMaster — a specialty drywall repair company — continues its expansion in South Carolina with the opening of owner Mitch Baker's second franchise location.

 — Paul Ferrara, CEO of PatchMaster